Skip to content

 See where estimates were wrong before the sprint ends.

-Every task with an estimated hours field shows a live variance the gap between what was estimated when the task was created and what has actually been logged so far.
-Tasks that are running over their estimate are highlighted immediately so leads can reassign, descope, or adjust the sprint commitment before the overrun becomes a missed deadline.
-Tasks tracking under estimate reveal capacity that can be used elsewhere.
+Every task with an estimated-hours field shows a live variance, the gap between estimated and logged hours.
+Tasks over estimate are flagged so leads can reassign or descope before it becomes a missed deadline.

 Monitor